Via DC Shoes

 For more bike designs and sketches click HERE

 How do we design products which leave no traces of waste (or not more than can be sustainable)?

 And how do we create commercial advantages from it?

 It’s an ideal, but without goals there is no progress.

 Interestingly the Swiss government already locates leaks in it’s waste water treatment plants, by tracing back the non-biodegradable artificial sweeteners (used in food and drink) from contaminated Swiss lakes through springs and rivers.

-The Biophilia Hypothesis by Edward O. Wilson is a theory in Evolutionary Biology which suggests that there is an instinctive bond (a Genetic Memorymark) between human beings and other living systems.
+On the other hand the Biophilia Hypothesis by Edward O. Wilson is a theory in Evolutionary Biology which offers us some hope by suggesting that there is an instinctive bond (a Genetic Memorymark) between human beings and other living systems.

 Meaning that humans naturally have an instinctive attraction to nature.
 Think about how many people enjoy gardening, flowers, stray cats and country walks.
 Supposedly these preferences aren’t cultural, but evolutionary behavior that developed to benefit our survival as a species.
 For example the love for flowers and plants developed so humans would remember and spot species that provided nutrition.

 Also consider how natural environments remains beautiful even on cloudy or rainy days, whereas man made environments don’t.